 We can prove that a configuration (S, s) is final if and only if S = skip.
-This ensures that we have not forgotten a derivation rule and hence that the small-steps semantics cannot get stuck while executing a program.
+Doing so ensures that we have not forgotten a derivation rule and hence that the small-steps semantics cannot get stuck.
 The lemma statement is as follows:

-lemma small_step_final (S s) : $(\neg \exists T t, (S, s) \Rightarrow (T, t)) \leftrightarrow S = stmt.skip$
+lemma small\step\final (S s) : $(\neg \exists T t, (S, s) \Rightarrow (T, t)) \leftrightarrow S = stmt.skip$